 Does being a homemaker mean I have unlimited amounts of free time?
 Do homemakers just sit around eating bonbons and feeling bored?
-Hardly!

 I’ve had many jobs in my life, but being a homemaker has been the most challenging as well as the most rewarding career ever.

 One thing I’ve learned is that having an orderly home doesn’t just happen.
 It takes a lot of planning and intentionality.
 A schedule helps me with that.